RSGallery2/RSGallery2_Project/Documentation/ImagesBackend/ImagesListView.md

 (4) Image title

 Title displayed to user in views if enabled.<br>
 The title of the image may be different to the image file name.
-It will be preset with image name on upload and changes with the propertiy edit or on single image edit.
+It will be preset with image name on upload and changes with the property edit or on single image edit.

 (5) Image name